BlyDoesCoding/Sherly/README.md

    -f / -folder           all the folders you want to scan for (see example above!)
    -c / -color            enable colored messages
    -p / -progress         enable progress indicator
-   -d / -delete           delete all found duplicates except one -debug                 debug stuff
+   -d / -delete           delete all dups except one without asking first -debug                 debug stuff
 ```